 sudo apt install nodejs

 Congratulation’s!
 You have successfully installed Node.js.
-Thanks for using this tutorial for installing Node.js on Ubuntu 19.04 (Disco Dingo) system.
-For additional help or useful information, we recommend you to check the official Node.js website.
+Thanks for using this tutorial for installing Node.js on the Ubuntu 19.04 (Disco Dingo) system.
+For additional help or useful information, we recommend you check the official Node.js website.